mccolin/curses/README.md

                             # the standard dictionary to your output

     > curse -s              # On an Mac, speaks each curse word over the
-                            # computer speakres as it is encountered
+                            # computer speakers as it is encountered

     > curse -f              # Continues to spit out random swear words
                             # each second until the process is killed